Henry Waunsey1

 Last Edited=24 Aug 2003

-Sophia Fairholm was born on 18 March 1668.1 She was the daughter of John Fairholm and Sophia Johnston.1 She married Sir William Johnstone, 1st Marquess of Annandale, son of James Johnstone, 1st Earl of Annandale and Hartfell and Lady Henrietta Douglas, on 2 January 1682 at Edinburgh, Midlothian, Scotland.1 She died on 13 December 1716 at age 48.1 She was buried on 18 December 1716 at Westminster Abbey, Westminster, London, England.1
+Sophia Fairholm was born on 18 March 1668.1 She was the daughter of John Fairholm and Sophia Johnston.1 She married Sir William Johnstone, 1st Marquess of Annandale, son of James Johnstone, 1st Earl of Annandale and Hartfell and Lady Henrietta Douglas, on 2 January 1682 at Edinburgh, Midlothian, ScotlandG.1 She died on 13 December 1716 at age 48.1 She was buried on 18 December 1716 at Westminster Abbey, Westminster, London, EnglandG.1

-As a result of her marriage, Sophia Fairholm was styled as Countess of Annandale and Hartfell on 2 January 1681/82.
 From 2 January 1681/82, her married name became Johnstone.
-As a result of her marriage, Sophia Fairholm was styled as Marchioness of Annandale on 24 June 1701.
+After her marriage, Sophia Fairholm was styled as Countess of Annandale and Hartfell on 2 January 1681/82.
+After her marriage, Sophia Fairholm was styled as Marchioness of Annandale on 24 June 1701.

 Children of Sophia Fairholm and Sir William Johnstone, 1st Marquess of Annandale